danjruth/danjruth.github.io/_pages/research.md

 ### Turbulence under wind-driven waves

 The wind-driven shear flow beneath the ocean surface is impacted by wind-generated waves which propagate overhead.
-I study the turbulent characteristics of these flumes in the wind-water-wave flume at ETH Zurich using techniques like particle image velocimetry and laser-induced fluorescence.
+I study the turbulent characteristics of these flows in the **wind-water-wave flume** at ETH Zurich using techniques like **particle image velocimetry** and **laser-induced fluorescence**.

 <video autoplay loop muted playsinline width="100%">
   <source src="assets/video/ux_decomposed.mp4" type="video/mp4">